LoRyder1/LoRyder1.github.io/unit1_projects/Reactjs.md

     - After changing the state, React will automatically re-render the component to answer a new input
     - All React components must implement render method which must return another React object or null.

+ **Differences**
+  diff between ppop JS frameworks = differences in their abstractions, thinking models, & terminology.
+  * Goal - abstract out the DOM in such a way that you don't deal directly with HTML Elements
+  - new framworks force you to decompose the UI and interactions of your aplication.